 - Explore the Greenwood Museum for insights into the enduring culture WWII detainees have imprinted on this town

 - Bring the whole family along to play in the snow.
-Ski Phoenix Mountain‘s gentle slopes, snowshoe or cross-country ski Marshall Lakes Ski Trails or the Trans Canada Trail
+Ski Phoenix Mountain‘s gentle slopes, snowshoe or cross-country ski Marshall Lakes Ski Trails or the Great Trail

 Good to Know Before You Go